aileftech/snap-admin/README.md

 **Supported field types**
 These are the supported types for fields inside your `@Entity` classes (excluding fields for relationships to other entities).
 Fields with unsupported types are ignored, but functionality may be limited; refer to the [documentation][https://aileftech.github.io/spring-boot-database-admin/index.html#supported-field-types] for more information.

- * Double, Integer, Short, Float, BigDecimal, BigInteger
+ * Double, Float, Integer, Short, Byte, Character, BigDecimal, BigInteger
  * Boolean
  * String
  * Date, LocalDate, LocalDateTime, OffsetDateTime